birdman093/pastime-diamond/README.md

 # pastime-diamond
-SignalR application for users to play games, chats, create teams, and store data
+SignalR application for users to play games, and chat

 ## technology description